kc-z-e-n/PopcornTogether/README.md

 |7.
 View stats in my profile|1.
 Log out and then Log in to a fresh account<br>2.
 View My Profile to check for empty statistics.<br>3.
 Control the films watched, runtime and top genres by iteratively adding new movies to watched list and checking|Able to logout of account and be redirected to the authentication page.
 Able to view the My Profile page.
 My Profile renders the correct statistics for 0 films watched.
 My Profile page renders the correct statistics when new movies are added to the watched list.|
 |8.
 Add a friend and view their lists, then remove the friend|1.
 Navgiate to My Friends Page<br>2.
 Search for test1 user and add them twice.<br>3.
 View friend's watched list and wishlist<br>4.
 Remove friend|Able to navigate to My Friends page.<br> Able to add friend.<br> Trying to add friend twice fails as intended.<br> Able to view friends' lists.<br> Able to remove friend.|
 |9.
 Check the Movie Match function|1.
 Navigate to Movie Match page<br>2.
 Click on Random<br>3.
 Swipe left and right to see different movies<br>4.
 Add to lists and view reviews<br>5.
 Repeat for Gems|Able to access Movie Match Page.
 Random and Gems are able to produce distinct collections of movies.
 Able to view reviews and add movies to list from this page.|

+### Final Deployment testing

+By repeating our user testing for the final deployment, we were able to test the build online.
+In addition to the above tests, we also included a few more:

+1. Adding the homepage featured movie banner to watched list
+    - missed out during first round of local user testing
+    - discovered error in the functionality (**FIXED**)
+2. Refreshing the browser on pages other than homepage
+    - testing fix to fallback route
+    - works as intended

+Apart from the new additions, every other test case managed to pass, the deployed app serves our intended functionality.

 ## Known bugs